oakarie/devops-a1/README.md

-# GPT Findability Tracker (Assignment 2)
+# Visibility Tracker (Assignment 2)

 ## 1. Overview
-Small FastAPI service + SQLite database that scores how “findable” a business is based on ten web-presence signals (contact page, reviews, etc.).
+Small FastAPI service + SQLite database that scores how “visible” a business is across classic SEO, local GEO signals, and GPT-style assistant cues (contact page, reviews, etc.).
 Stack: FastAPI, SQLAlchemy, SQLite, Prometheus metrics, Pytest, plus a plain HTML/JS frontend that talks to the API directly.
-Everything is deterministic and offline-friendly so it runs well in a classroom or lab.
+Everything is deterministic, rule-based, and offline-friendly so it runs well in a classroom or lab.
+Today it’s a simple visibility scorer; later it could power GPT probes without changing the core API.

 ## 2. Local setup
 ```bash